 The Company formed Fund II SBIC in 2002.
-Due in part to the increase in the maximum amount of SBIC leverage available to associated5 SBICs pursuant to the American Recovery and Reinvestment Act of 2009, the Company later formed Fund III SBIC and may form other SBIC Subsidiaries to the extent permitted by applicable law.
-If future legislation or SBA regulations increase the current \$225 million funding limit for two or more SBICs under common control, the Applicants may desire to form additional SBIC Subsidiaries.
+Due in part to the increase in the maximum amount of SBIC leverage available to associated SBICs pursuant to the American Recovery and Reinvestment Act of 2009, the Company later formed Fund III SBIC and may form other SBIC Subsidiaries to the extent permitted by applicable law.
+If future legislation or SBA regulations increase the current \$225 million funding limit for two or more SBICs under common control, it may be necessary or advisable to establish more than two SBIC Subsidiaries to fully utilize available funding.
 Applicants seek for this Order's exemptive relief to extend to additional SBIC Subsidiaries so that they may rely on the Order in the future without requiring additional exemptive relief.
-Further, applicants may seek additional SBIC Subsidiaries operating without SBA funding or guarantees.
-In the Applicant's view, the SBIC leverage, including the increased capacity, remains a strategic advantage due to its long-term, flexible structure and a low fixed cost.
+Further, applicants may seek additional SBIC licenses for future Subsidiaries after the SBIC license of a current SBIC Subsidiary expires.
+Each SBIC Subsidiary has an initial ten-year life (with provision for the general partner to extend the life of a SBIC Subsidiary for one or more additional years in the event that all of the SBIC Subsidiary's investments have not been exited by the end of the tenth year).
+Applicants do not currently anticipate any of the SBIC Subsidiaries operating without SBA funding or guarantees.
+In the Applicants' view, the SBIC leverage, including the increased capacity, remains a strategic advantage due to its long-term, flexible structure and a low fixed cost.
 Since the increase in the SBIC leverage cap applies to associated SBICs, the Company will allocate such increased borrowing capacity between Fund II SBIC, Fund III SBIC and any other SBIC Subsidiary if permitted.
 The senior securities issued by existing and future SBIC Subsidiaries will be held or guaranteed by the SBA.